-The vanilla install of Jupyter will come with Python pre-installed but I want to work with R. Here's how.
+The vanilla installation of Jupyter comes with Python pre-installed, but I want to work with R. Here's how.

 Step 0 - Install Jupyter

 Terminal and install a few more R-related packages using Homebrew.